How much energy do you use to heat your home, and what’s the cost?

 - For small households that don’t use a lot of water – a combi boiler is likely the best choice, as it means hot water won’t be left to go cold, as is often the case with a standard boiler.

-Either way, having the most efficient boiler possible makes a huge difference.
+When it comes to replacing your boiler, having the most efficient boiler possible makes a huge difference.
 Aim for an A-rated condensing boiler, if possible.

 **For more information on boilers, head to our quick guide on different types of boilers, and how to choose the right one for you.**